 When Pinball was Illegal.

 FACT: Pinball wasn’t fully legalized until the mid-2000’s.
-Prior to October 2004, it was illegal for people under 18 years old to play pinball in Nashville.
+Before October 2004, it was illegal for people under 18 years old to play pinball in Nashville.

-It wasn’t until the 1970’s that pinball became acceptable again as companies like Gottlieb, Bally’s, and Williams proceeded to develop new innovations for their games, like double flippers, free balls, and electronic games.
-These innovations allowed pinball to pass as a game of skill, rather than a game of chance, and many localities regarded “free balls” different than “free games” and thus allowed pinball machines that had this feature to be used at public locations.
+It wasn’t until the 1970’s that pinball became acceptable again as companies like Gottlieb, Bally’s, and Williams proceeded to develop innovations for their games, like double flippers, free balls, and electronic games.
+These innovations allowed pinball to pass as a game of skill, rather than a game of chance, and many localities regarded “free balls” differently from “free games” and thus allowed pinball machines that had this feature to be used at public locations.

 Pinball: From Illegal Gambling Game to American Obsession

-To be fair to the late-prohibition area reformers, the old pinball machines are legitimately harder and less skill-based than their later cousins… and people really did use them for the purposes of gambling.
+To be fair to the late prohibition area reformers, the old pinball machines are legitimately harder and less skill-based than their later cousins.
+People used them for gambling.

 Today, for the first time since the 1930’s, pinball is set to become a gambling game again, as are other skill-based games like video and VR games.
 See the video below for new up-and-coming hybrids that pair gaming and gambling.

-A Look at Skill-Based Video Gambling Games Coming to U.S. Casinos From Gamblit Gaming… the more things change, right?
+A Look at Skill-Based Video Gambling Games Coming to U.S. Casinos From Gamblit Gaming.